YBHwang/clova-developer-guide/en-KR/CEK/References/ClovaHomeInterface/Control_Interfaces.md

 * [`GetCloseTimeRequest`](#GetCloseTimeRequest)

 ## GetConsumptionRequest {#GetConsumptionRequest}
-Mainly used to check for energy consumption or resource information to date measured on appliances such as smart plugs or smart power strips.
-Requests the Clova Home extension for the energy consumption or resource information measured by the target appliance.
+Mainly used to check for energy or resource consumption to date measured on appliances such as smart plugs or smart power strips.
+Requests the Clova Home extension for the energy or resource consumption information measured by the target appliance.
 The extension must use the [`GetConsumptionResponse`](#GetConsumptionResponse) message as a response to this request.

 | Field name       | Data type    | Description                     | Included |
 |---------------|---------|-----------------------------|:---------:|